 Is the GMC Yukon good on gas?
 No.

 The Yukon isn’t very efficient.
-It’s equipped with one of two V-8 engines which post EPA combined ratings in the high teens.
+It’s equipped with a turbodiesel and one of two V-8 engines which post EPA combined ratings in the high teens.
 We give it a 3 for fuel economy.

 The Yukon’s gas mileage is up from last year by 1 mpg.
 For 2021, it checks in at 16 mpg city, 20 highway, 18 combined when equipped with the base V-8 in rear- or four-wheel-drive form.
 The Yukon XL gets the same rating with rear-wheel drive, but four-wheel drive it’s rated at 15/19/17 mpg.